Aiken hospital, public schools outline precautionary measures amid coronavirus outbreak

 No changes have currently been made to the district's athletic schedule.

-Internships, apprenticeships, job shadowing, cooperative learning and any other work-based learning opportunities arranged through Aiken Works and Aiken County Public Schools in any healthcare setting will be suspended until further notice.
+Internships, apprenticeships, job shadowing, cooperative learning and any other work-based learning opportunities arranged through Aiken Works and Aiken County Public Schools in any healthcare setting have been suspended until further notice.

 A news release from the Aiken County Public School District reads: "While our District does not anticipate a school or district-wide school closure due to coronavirus, we are working with content specialists, teachers and schools to make plans for distance learning should a closure be necessary.
 These plans are being developed across varied content delivery methods, from online platforms and teleconference services, to printed materials, in an effort to accommodate communications preferences, as well as internet accessibility limitations of our students and families throughout our large district."